Friday, June 28, 2024

 On the Friday evening of our arrival in Montargis, the weather was nice enough for us to take a stroll across town (a mere 15 minutes) to the site of the city's port de plaisance.
 We knew that the port had been undergoing renovations during at least the past couple of years, and it had been difficult to find information on the internet as to whether it was now open for business.
 We were hoping to find that it was, so that we could leave our current mooring on the commercial quay.
 What we saw were docks and quays that looked brand-new, but unused; a new port office building containing no furniture; and several boats--about half of which were occupied--filling a length of quay that stretched from the vacant port back toward the Marolle lock on the Briare Canal.
 A Dutch couple on one of the cruisers gave us the good news/bad news: the bad news was that the port was not yet open and security would roust anyone who tried to moor there; the good news was that mooring was allowed along the quay upstream from the lock and that they--and probably the sailboat adjacent to them--would be leaving on Saturday, which would open up space for us.
 The price sounded reasonable, and we would have access to power and water.

 Soon after the 9 a.m. opening of the locks on Saturday morning we made our way back toward the port de plaisance to, hopefully, verify that boat departures were taking place.
 The friendly Dutch couple were just leaving the 2nd of the two locks taking them downstream.
 They saw us and told us that the sailboat was also getting ready to depart.
 Just to be sure, we continued to the boat quay, confirmed that the couple on the sailboat was about to leave, and hightailed it back to C.A.R.I.B.
-III to prepared for departure.
+III to prepare for departure.
 On the walk back we saw that a hotel boat that had been moored on the commercial quay was making its way to the locks--uh, oh--and just as we were pulling away from our mooring, a tourist sightseeing boat also pulled away from the commercial quay to start cruising in the direction of the locks.
 Bigger "uh, oh."
 It seemed as though our "luck" of the day before was holding, and that we would have to wait for the two commercial boats to get through the locks before we could do so.

 After an "encounter of the 'we're aground' kind" with some unmarked shoaling under one of the city bridges, we rounded the corner of the canal and were surprised to see the tourist boat tied against one of the canal walls, and a red light showing on the first lock.
 In the waterway between the two locks we could see the hotel boat, apparently not moving.
 "Uh, oh" number 3.
 We tied up on the wall behind the tourist boat and went to talk to their crew.
-As it turns out, there was a technical problem with the second lock and we all had to wait for the arrival of vnf service.
+As it turns out, there was a technical problem with the second lock, and we all had to wait for the arrival of vnf service.
 It took about 45 minutes to an hour for the problem to be resolved.
 In that time, the tourist boat decided they could not wait, so they backed out of the mooring, turned around and headed back the way they'd come.
 That made it quicker for us, and within 20 minutes we were at our new mooring.

 Lower: waiting behind the sightseeing boat